 We know that children and young people have been particularly affected by the current situation.
-Not only is the normal routine of going to school and being with friends on pause at the moment but lots of the fun stuff like a walk to the local park and playing in the playground is also not possible.
-So as part of our Bringing Parks to You initiative we've put together a selection of park-related activities, to help children think about their favourite park, and to help parents with some home-schooling resources!
+Not only is the normal routine of going to school and being with friends on pause at the moment but lots of the fun stuff like playing in the playground is also not possible.
+So we've put together a selection of park-related activities, to help children think about their favourite park, and to help parents with some home-schooling resources!

-Here's three ways for the kids to get creative this spring, both inside with pen and paper and outside with a little help from nature!
+Here's three ways for the kids to get creative, both inside with pen and paper and outside with a little help from nature!

 Once your kids have designed their dream park we'd love to see what they came up with!
 Send their designs through to us via email or tweet using #LoveYourLocalPark, including their first name, age and home town.
 We'll share the best ones on our own social media and every submission will also receive a certificate!

 Fun can be educational too sometimes!
 Here's some park-related challenges to get the kids thinking and learning!

 Have some fun and see what the kids can spy from the window or out in the garden with our nature spotting cards!